 Visiting distant foreign destinations and unfamiliar cultures is always very exciting.
 One important component of travel is food.
-We all have to eat several times every day.
-We form our perception of a place that we are visiting according to our culinary experiences.
+We all have to eat, several times every day.
+We also form our perception of a place that we are visiting according to our culinary experiences.
 If we eat well, we are satisfied and content.
 It positively enhances our overall impression of that particular destination.
 This is especially true in countries where the cuisine is significantly different to the cuisine to which we are usually accustomed to.
 Trying new, unfamiliar and strange tasting and looking dishes is exciting and gratifying at the same time.

 When it comes to food, I am very open minded.
 I normally want to try everything at least once, so that I can decide whether I like it or not.
 There are not many foods that I wouldn’t eat.
 However, I don’t eat many things because of my dietary constraints and because I think that they are not good for me.
-People use same ingredients all over the world in food preparation, although in some countries they prepare food in radically different ways.
+People use same ingredients all over the world, although in some countries they prepare food in radically different ways.
 But, that’s good because it brings novelty to what would otherwise be the same thing that we normally eat at home.

-Usually, for me the most important meal of the day is dinner.
+Usually, the most important meal of the day for me is dinner.
 Going for dinner is an important ritual at the end of the day.
 Dinner is time when I can properly summarise and assimilate many impressions of that particular day.

 So, let’s have a look at some of the dishes that I had during my previous travels.
 Also, whether or not they were good for me, in the context of my current dietary habits.